javadsabbagh/javadsabbagh.github.io/source/_posts/setup-qemu-aarch64.md

  aarch64-softmmu/qemu-system-aarch64 -cpu help
 ```

 You see that cortex-a53, architecture implemented by Allwinner H6, is in the list.
-We try anothe options in [armbian-orangepi-qemu] post in this regard.
+For that purpose, we will try another options in {% post_link armbian-orangepione-qemu Running Armbian on QEMU for OrangePi One Plus %} post.

 ### 3.4 Good to consider

 You noticed, that we have build ***aarch64-linux-user*** in the target list.
 I don't know exactly what it does, maybe emulates ARM-64 programs as Linux User-Space applications.

+Following command:

 ```bash
 aarch64-linux-user/qemu-aarch64 -cpu help